 The victim UE shall perform cell reselection and start initial registration.
 The victim UE may internally mark the cell of the malicious basestation as an invalid cell so that it does not go back to it at a later time after performing cell-reselection.

-Editor’s Note: It is FFS whether these indications will be standardized

 Editor’s Note: It is FFS how this affects the general error handling

+The indications could be combined together in the following procedure: